engineergrowth/CodingVidz/README.md

   - Add one or multiple tags to videos.
   - Discover videos by filtering based on one or more tags.

+- **Voting System**:
+  - Upvote or downvote videos to surface the best content.

 - **Video Collection**:
   - Bookmark videos you like or plan to watch later, and organize your collection efficiently.

 - **CRUD Operations on Videos**:
   - Edit and delete your video posts.